cyrilletuzi/vscode-angular-schematics/README.md

 Just search for "Angular schematics" by "Cyrille Tuzi" directly inside VS Code extensions panel.

 Then, from:
-- files Explorer (right-click on any file or directory),
+- files Explorer context menu (right-click on any file or directory),
 - or from Command Palette,

 choose an "Angular: Generate..." command and just fill the requested options.

-If you're launching the command from the files Explorer, the destination path will be automatically configured to the directory you just right-cliked.
+If you're launching the command from the files Explorer context menu, the destination path will be automatically configured to the directory you just right-cliked.

 ## Requirements